timothy-martin/rust-project/README.md

-# rust-tutorials
+# rust-project
-Workspace for my introduction to rust.
-I am Tim Martin <"timothy.martin@kcl.ac.uk">
+An undergraduate project for KCL.
+Making a contribution to rust I am Tim Martin <"timothy.martin@kcl.ac.uk">